pangxueyu233/epigenetic-mechanism-of-PHF23/README.md

 # Citation

-Our paper has been published on XXXXX
+Our paper has been published on [Cancer Discovery](https://cancerdiscovery.aacrjournals.org/content/early/2020/12/18/2159-8290.CD-20-0336?versioned=true)

+And you could download the .pdf file for reading by clicking [here](MS/An Epigenetic Mechanism Underlying Chromosome 17p Deletion–Driven Tumorigenesis.pdf)

+The supplemental data and information could be accessible by clicking [here](supplemental/)

 You could downloaded raw data from [GEO Database GSE145190](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE145190)